Intsights/sergeant/docs/worker/methods/push_task.md

-# Worker - push_task
+# push_task

-The `push_task` method pushes a task onto the queue.
-Unless `task_name` was specified, uses the current worker name.
+`push_task` pushes a task onto the queue.
+The current worker name will be used unless `task_name` was specified.

 - `kwargs` - A dictionary of serializable arguments to pass to the worker.
 - `task_name` - The name of the task/queue to push to.
 - `priority`:
-    - `NORMAL` - The task will be pushed on the top of the queue.
-Will be pulled last.
+    - `NORMAL` - The task will be placed at the top of the queue.
+It will be pulled last.
 [FIFO]
-    - `HIGH` - The task will be pushed to the bottom of the queue.
-Will be pulled first.
+    - `HIGH` - The task will be placed at the bottom of the queue.
+It will be pulled first.
 [LIFO]
-- `consumable_from` - Timestamp of when the task should be considered as a consumable task and can be popped from the queue.
+- `consumable_from` - The Unix time represents the point in time when the task becomes consumable and can be popped from the queue. `0` means now.

 ## Definition